cdanielsen/blog/content/blog/stream-pipelines/index.md

 splashAuthorUrl: https://unsplash.com/@timmarshall
 ---

-In the [last post](/testing-stream-code), we talked about how nicely streams and promises play well together.
+In the [last post](/testing-stream-code), we discussed testing a function that returns some promise-wrapped streams.
 A rather awkward issue came up where we needed to register error event handlers on each individual stream in the pipeline:

 ```js
 const streamToFile = (inputStream, filePath) => {